markovic-nikola/pubg-recoil/faq.md

 ### What hotkey is used for showing/hiding the app overlay?
 By default you can use `Ctrl+J` for toggling overlay, but you can also change it by clicking on the settings icon in the top right navigation and clicking on the link.

-### Are all of the weapon recoils have the same amount of bullets?
+### Do all of the weapon recoils have the same amount of bullets?
 *Yes, each weapon's recoil has same amount of bullets.*

 ### The app works in-game but weapons are not loading?